jiyq/algorithm/README.md

 # algorithm

 this is a test fo see

+another modification